woozy308/Pokemon-Test/README.md

 # Key Note:
-Please ensure that if you test this project that you test the **latest version**, *not the "archived version"*.
-The *"archived version"* is outdated and serves as a base model of my project!
+Please note that this is the latest version for the C++ variant of my Pokemon Testing project.
+The included branch files are **NOT** in Java, but C++.

 # Features
 Notably, this program utilizes:
  - lots of loops and nested loops (using while, if, for)
  - application of objects and called functions
- - large usage of Java's built-in randomizer
+ - usage of C++'s rand
  - user choice input for many applications within, such as name and starter choice
  - wide usage of fallback failsafes in the case of unaccepted or nil input values
  - Randomizer within can also auto-determine and set things for the player if the player has no input